wenq89/Advaned_DM_Project/README.md

     'party: cocktail': 1 (eliminated)
 2. divide the big data set to several small data sets depends on the purpose of the renting
 3. create all the data files based on the renting purpose.
+4. Convert the values in the attributes "height" "weight" "size" to CM unit
+3. create all the cosine similarity-based table and store in the json files

 ## centered cosine similarity
-1. Convert the values in the attributes "height" "weight" "size" to CM unit
+Traditional cosine similarity treat missing cells as 0, but we have missing values: # of tuples with no height: 677, # of tuples with no weight 29982 thus, we use centered cosine similarity where we treat the missing values as the average of all the available values in a certain tuple

-2. generate the cosine similarity files for each renting purpose.
+- generate the cosine similarity files for each renting purpose.

 ## experiment
 1. weight the cosine similarity and "age"